Jenny Glen

 Biography

-Jenny Glen is currently a Lecturer and Placement Practice Convenor in Community Education, the School of Education and Social Work at the University of Dundee.
+Jenny Glen is currently a Lecturer and Placement Practice Convenor in Community Education, the School of Humanities, Social Sciences and Law, Division of Education and Social Work at the University of Dundee.

 Jenny teaches and tutors students on the CE (Community Education) programmes including the Work Based route and the MSc in Community Education and also supports the delivery of the BA Professional Development programme for distanced and part time students from a wide range of professional contexts.